 \subsection{Self-perception assessment}

-As discussed in Sections \ref{sec_intro} and \ref{sec_krackhardt_data}, one important goal in the analysis of CSS data is to assess the agreement of the actors' self-perception with that of other members of the social network.
-In the context of LATENT, the posterior probabilities $\Pr(\gamma_i = 1 \mid \Y)$ and $\Pr(\xi_i = 1 \mid \Y)$ provide the desired measures of Actor $i$'s agreement in its role as sender and receiver, respectively.
+As discussed in Sections \ref{sec_intro} and \ref{sec_krackhardt_data}, one important goal in the analysis of CSS data is to assess the agreement of the actors' self-perception with that of other members of the system.
+In the context of LATENT, the posterior probabilities $\pr{\gamma_i = 1 \mid \Y}$ and $\pr{\xi_i = 1 \mid \Y}$ provide the desired measures of Actor $i$'s agreement in its role as sender and receiver, respectively.
 In particular, remember that posterior probabilities close to one correspond to high levels of agreement.
-In the case of SWARTZ, a sender (receiver) agreement measure $\delta_{i}^{\text{OUT}}$ ($\delta_{i}^{\text{IN}}$) can be defined as the difference between the interaction term associated with perceiver $i$ and sender (receiver) $i'$ and the average value of the same interaction term associated with all other perceivers (see \citealp{swartz-2015}, Section 2 for details).
-Similarly although BUTTS is not designed to measure of perceptual agreement, we can define summaries $\Upsilon_{i}^{\text{OUT}}$ ($\Upsilon_{i}^{\text{IN}}$) as the difference between the probability of an outgoing (incoming) link from (to) node $i$ estimated for the same observer $i$ averaged over all receivers (senders), and the probability of an outgoing (incoming) link to (from) node $i$ averaged over all receivers (senders) and all other observers.
-For all four metrics $\delta_{i}^{\text{OUT}}$, $\delta_{i}^{\text{IN}}$, $\Upsilon_{i}^{\text{OUT}}$ and $\Upsilon_{i}^{\text{IN}}$, differences close to zero in absolute value correspond to actors with whose self-perception strongly agrees with the consensus.
+In the case of SWARTZ, a sender (receiver) agreement measure $\delta_{i}^{\text{OUT}}$ ($\delta_{i}^{\text{IN}}$) can be defined as the difference between the interaction term associated with reporter $i$ and sender (receiver) $i'$ and the average value of the same interaction term associated with all other reporters (see \citealp{swartz-2015}, Section 2 for details).
+For metrics $\delta_{i}^{\text{OUT}}$ and $\delta_{i}^{\text{IN}}$, differences close to zero in absolute value correspond to actors whose self-perception strongly agrees with the consensus.